ni/measurement-plugin-converter-python/docs/HLD/ni_measurement_plugin_converter_hld.md

 - NI-VISA instrument driver is yet to be supported.
 - Multiple instances of the session and multiple instruments in the same measurement are yet to be supported.
 - Initialization of the instrument driver's session in main function is yet to be supported.
-- Measurement UI file generated doesn't support  these data types `List of strings and List of Boolean`.
+- Generated measurement UI file doesn't support `List of strings` and `List of Booleans` data types.